twgehrsitz/RNG/README.md

 *Debug mode: off * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)
 </code></pre>

-22. To connect to the server you will use your vms external ip but we need to use http to connect not https so the url for example would be http://11.111.11.11/ if everything was done properly you should see your random number and it should change everytime the page is refreshed or connected to.
-Anyone going to that url should be able to connect and see the random number.
+22. To connect to the server you will use your vms external ip but we need to use http to connect, not https, so the url for example would be http://11.111.11.11/.
+The random number will appear in the top left corner of the page.

-Side note-  the fire wall rule we setup may have not been necessary.
+## VM with Java Guide - Tim Gehrsitz